jcguidry/classical-music-artist-classification/README.md

 ## Solution, Methods, and Results

-- Please see the [full project presentation](composer-classification-presentation.pdf) for an overview of the problem, solution, methods, and results.
+- For an overview of the problem, solution, methods, and results, please see the [project presentation](composer-classification-presentation.pdf).
-- For specific details on the implementation, please see the Jupyter Notebooks for [data creation and preprocessing](./notebooks/01_datacreation.ipynb) and [model training and evaluation](./notebooks/02_training.ipynb) notebook.
+- For specific details on the implementation, please see the Jupyter Notebooks for [data creation and preprocessing](./notebooks/01_datacreation.ipynb) and [model training and evaluation](./notebooks/02_training.ipynb).
-  - Alternatively, these have been exported as [HTML Reports](./notebooks/reports).
+  - Alternatively, these notebooks have been as [HTML files](./notebooks/reports) to view locally.

 ## Quickstart Guide